Daniel-Knights/svelte-dk-router/README.md

     },
     {
         // If no name passed,
-        // Defaults to components' name
+        // defaults to components' name
         title: 'About',
         path: '/about',
         component: about,